ingonyama-zk/icicle/docs/README.md

 ### Adding a new static directory

-To update where Docusaurus looks for static directories, add the directory name to the `statidDirectories` list in the config:
+To update where Docusaurus looks for static directories, add the directory name to the `staticDirectories` list in the config:

 ```ts
 const config: Config = {